Campus Programs and Facilities

 Printed from: https://handbook.rhodes.edu/college-handbook/campus-programs-and-facilities/clough-hanson-gallery

-Scheduling and College Events Office.
-The Events Management System is the responsibility of the Associate Director of Scheduling and College Events who acts as the Facilities Administrator for Rhodes.
-Any questions concerning the system should be directed to the Scheduling and Events Office, 901-843-3888.
+College Events Office.
+The Events Management System is the responsibility of the Manager of Campus Scheduling who acts as the Facilities Administrator for Rhodes.
+Any questions concerning the system should be directed to the College Events Office, 901-843-3888.

 How to Reserve Space.

 On-Campus Requests.
 Requests by on-campus groups/individuals for the use of campus facilities throughout the calendar year must be initiated by completing a space reservation request on the Events Management System.
-Instructions are available on the Schedule and Events webpage.
+Booking instructions are available on the College Events webpage.

 Not-For-Profit Space Requests.
 Not-for-profit groups are normally offered discounted rental rates for space.
 Requests may be made up to six months in advance of the proposed event date.
 On a space available basis and for appropriate purposes, recognized not-for-profit organizations may request special permission for use of Rhodes facilities without rental fees.
-However, if approved, groups are responsible for actual costs incurred for special services.
+However, if approved, groups are responsible for actual costs incurred for special services, housekeeping and campus safety.